 EV charging infrastructure and bay enforcement

 The expansion of EV charging infrastructure across the UK needs to be ready for when sales of new petrol, diesel and hybrid vehicles end by 2035.
-With 8-11 million vehicles expected to need charging by 2030 enforcement of EV chargepoint bays will become increasingly important.
+With 8-11 million vehicles expected to need charging by 2030 enforcement of EV chargepoint bays is becoming increasingly important.

 All our members are either directly or indirectly involved in EV charging and the enforcement of EV bays, and in some way supporting this transition.
-It is often the case that finding parking and a public EV charger happen simultaneously which of course isn’t the case with refuelling petrol and diesel vehicles.
+It is often the case that finding parking and a public EV charger happen simultaneously (Park & Charge/Plug-in), which of course isn’t the case with refueling petrol and diesel vehicles.
 This is especially so for the one third of motorists who have no off-street parking.

 Member support

-From the member-wide research we do, including insight workshops we have held, we understand what is holding back and also working well on the rollout of EV charging infrastructure.
+From the member-wide research we do, we understand what is holding back and also working well on the rollout of EV charging infrastructure.
 Our EV Connect group helps us to have a strong voice with government.
 The group supports members to both innovate and collaborate helping an inclusive, clean and sustainable energy transformation and have a good charging experience.

 Grant funding